 This remainder is the difference in time between the length of your cover payment period and how long in months we paid your original claim for before the person covered went back to work.

+Claim within a cover payment period

-For example, if your cover payment period is 24 months and we've paid your claim for eight months, we'll pay a connected claim for another 16 months if the person covered has to stop work again, they meet the requirements of our definition of incapacitated and we can treat the claim as a connected claim.
+If your cover payment period is 24 months and we've paid your claim for eight months, we'll pay a connected claim for another 16 months if the person covered has to stop work again, they meet the requirements of our definition of incapacitated and we can treat the claim as a connected claim.